mariajvieira/feup-fsi/LOGBOOK9.md

 Allows random access to encrypted data and supports parallel processing.

- ##### When decrypting, which flags did you need to specify?
-What is the main difference between AES-128-CTR and the other modes?
+ ##### "When decrypting, which flags did you need to specify?
+What is the main difference between AES-128-CTR and the other modes?"

 ###### Flags Required for Decryption: